 Children First refers to Children First: National Guidance for the Protection and Welfare of Children 2017 and the Children First Act 2015.
 It is a generic term used to encompass the guidance, the legislation and the implementation of both.

-Children First: National Guidance for the Protection and Welfare of Children (2017) is a national policy document which assists people in identifying and reporting child abuse.
+Children First: National Guidance for the Protection and Welfare of Children (2017) (PDF, 3.84 MB, 72 pages) is a national policy document which assists people in identifying and reporting child abuse.
 It describes the four main types of abuse and sets out the steps which should be taken to ensure that the child or young person is protected from harm.
-“It is intended to assist you, whether you are a member of the public, a professional, employee or volunteer in identifying and reporting child abuse and neglect, and to deal effectively with these concerns.
+Children First is for everyone; “It is intended to assist you, whether you are a member of the public, a professional, employee or volunteer in identifying and reporting child abuse and neglect, and to deal effectively with these concerns.
 It also sets out the statutory responsibilities for mandated persons and organisations under the Children First Act 2015 and provides information about how the statutory agencies respond to reports of concerns made about children.” (p3)

-The Children First Act 2015 was signed into law by the President on the 19th November 2015 and all parts of the Act have been commenced.
-It provides a legal basis for elements of the Children First: National Guidance for the Protection and Welfare of Children.
+The Children First Act 2015 provides a legal basis for elements of the Children First: National Guidance for the Protection and Welfare of Children.
 The Act provides a number of key child protection measures which include:

 - A requirement on organisations providing services to children to keep children safe and to produce a Child Safeguarding Statement;